atsb/AmnesiaAMachineForPigs64/README.md

 All dependencies are included here and so after it finished the setup, run 'make'.
 Then grab a beverage because it takes about 20 minutes.

-Please note, that this project deals only with GNU/Linux and macOS builds.
-Windows users aren't serviced here, sorry.
+Please note, that this project deals with GNU/Linux, macOS builds and Windows.

 License Information
 -------------------